 - The identification and assessment of pupils, whose first language is not English, requires particular care.
-The Academy makes a clear distinction between EAL and SEND.
-A pupil may be failing to make adequate progress or unable to access the curriculum due to difficulties related to having English as an additional language - In such cases, careful assessments will be undertaken to ascertain whether there are also any SEND issues that might be affecting the pupil's progress - The EAL co-ordinator, responsible for EAL pupils will assess pupils using the EAL Assessment Procedures - Pupils who are not making appropriate progress will be identified using the Initial Concern Record - Pupil progress will then be monitored carefully and further assessments carried out by the SENCo & HOI, specialist teacher or other professionals, as appropriate
+The academy makes a clear distinction between EAL and SEND.
+A pupil may be failing to make adequate progress or be unable to access the curriculum due to difficulties related to having English as an additional language - In such cases, careful assessments will be undertaken to ascertain whether there may be any SEND issues that might be affecting the pupil's progress - The EAL co-ordinator, responsible for EAL pupils, will assess pupils using the EAL Assessment Procedures

-Policy for Special Educational Needs and Disability Last MCA review date: October 2020 17 Inclusion Written by: SM/AP Board of Trustees review: November 2021
+Policy for Special Educational Needs and Disability Last MCA review date: June 2024 Inclusion Written by: AP Board of Trustees review: June 2025